 The U.S. Department of Education Foreign Language and Area Studies (FLAS) Fellowships program provides academic-year and summer fellowships to support undergraduate and graduate students with training in modern foreign languages and related area or international studies.

 The purpose of the program is to enrich the nation’s pool of area and international specialists.
 Applicants should be planning to use their training to teach, to serve in government or international agencies, or to engage in other work that advances American understanding of other countries.

 The academic-year FLAS graduate student award provides a $20,000 stipend as well as $18,000 in tuition and fees.

-The academic-year undergraduate award provides a stipend of $5,000 and up to $10,000 in fees and tuition
+The academic-year FLAS undergraduate student award provides a stipend of $5,000 and up to $10,000 in fees and tuition.

 Summer FLAS awards for both undergraduate and graduate students provide a $2,500 stipend and up to $5,000 in fees and tuition.